My Dear Brothers and Sisters,

 - If you can answer ‘yes’ to any of the following questions, then please stay home for the time being: Have you been in close contact with a confirmed case of COVID-19?
 Are you experiencing a cough, shortness of breath or sore throat?
 Have you had a fever in the past 48 hours?
 Have you experienced a new loss of taste or smell?
 Have you experienced vomiting or diarrhea in the last 24 hours?

-- You will enter through the front right sanctuary door and exit the building through the front left sanctuary door.
+- For the worship service, you will enter through the front right sanctuary door and exit the building through the front left sanctuary door.
 The right-side handicap door will be open for those that need special assistance.
 Please feel free to pull your car up on the sidewalk if that side of the building is needed.
-The entrance by church offices will remain locked.
 There will be someone to greet you outside and assist with entering the building.
 In the event of rain, we will designate the door by the offices as the ‘official entrances’.

 - We will not be passing offering plates during the service.
 There will be a collection plate at the rear of the building for you to deposit your offerings.

 - Please arrive early to ensure everyone is properly seated.
-Our doors will be open at 9:45 AM.
+Our doors will be open 15 minutes prior to each service.
 Please do not wait until ‘the last minute’ hoping that you will minimize contact.
 Our outlined procedures will accommodate that desire better than your late arrival.

 Do not think you must memorize all this information.
 Our volunteers will be available to assist you the first few Sundays.
-These same principles will be in place for our Wednesday night prayer meetings and business meetings.
+These same principles will be in place for all other church gatherings

 It is our desire that the situation improves where we can remove all restrictions from our public gatherings.
 Hopefully, as new facts become available, that will happen, and you will hear what restrictions can be relaxed.
 But for the present time, the best way we can love one another and be a positive witness to our community is to follow the above procedures.
 If we can provide any additional information or services to you, please feel free to contact the church office.